 - Location of the meeting

-- Number of participants including names and titles and their relationship to the business being conducted
+- All participants, including names, titles and relationship to the business being conducted

-It is the policy of the College not to allow payment from College appropriated funds for refreshments (food & beverages) at meetings, gatherings or events that do not qualify as working meals.
-Refreshments for these types of events may be funded from other funds if approved by the appropriate vice president.
+It is the policy of the college not to allow payment from the college’s state appropriated funds for refreshments (food & beverages) at meetings, gatherings or events that do not qualify as working meals.
+Refreshments for these types of events may be funded from auxiliary program accounts if approved by the appropriate vice president.

 Alcohol: The college does not allow payment of or reimbursement from college appropriated funds for alcoholic beverages.

 Questions related to the daily operational interpretation of this policy should be directed to:

 Manager of Procurement and Travel (607) 436-2555